 Military Family Resource Centre - Kingston

-A similar voluntary census will take place with ALCDSB staff in the 2022-2023 school year to help us understand more about the staff working in our system.
+A similar voluntary census took place with ALCDSB staff in the spring of 2023 to help us understand more about the staff working in our system.
 We want our staff to feel supported.
 We also want to ensure our hiring and promotion practices are free from any bias that may result in the underrepresentation of individuals from equity-seeking groups.

 If you have additional questions about the student census, please visit our